What I learned on my visit to Prague

 You can walk down beside the bridge for a different perspective.
 Unfortunately, the swans refused to swim into my foreground to help out the composition.
 I believe those log structures are to keep boats and flood debris away from the bridge–past floods have caused significant structural damage to the historical icon.

 As you look at the EXIF data, notice that I tended to shoot at slow shutter speeds quite a bit and it didn’t seem to be much of a problem.
 To ensure a sharp shot, though, I would make multiple captures of the same scene, brace myself when I could, or I pushed out against the camera strap I had around my neck to stabilize:

-And the big, creepy, bronze babies, an over-sized sculpture group by David Černý, are not far away from the penguins.
+And the big, creepy, creeping, bronze babies, an over-sized sculpture group by David Černý, are not far away from the penguins.
 Apparently folks like to play cowboy on top of them and pick their missing snotty noses given how polished they have become.
 (BTW, if you are interested in bizarre sculptures in Prague, take a look at THESE SIX.):

 Now, back to more interior shots with a visit to the various Jewish Synagogues in the Jewish Quarter of Prague.
 Here, on the walls in the Pinkas Synagogue, you will find the names of all the Czech and Moravian Jews who lost their lives during the Holocaust…very moving:

 On your way to the next synagogue, you will pass through perhaps the most famous Jewish cemetery in the world (and the largest in Europe) dating from the 1400s to the late 1700s.
 Since horizontal expansion of the Old Jewish Cemetery was normally not allowed, dirt was brought in to allow proper vertical separation of the dead, with all of the tombstones being continually moved to the topmost layer.
 Thus the crowding of tilted tombstones representing burials as much as 12 layers down: